gdos/TerminalApps/README.md

 Move the pusher >< with the arrow keys in order to push all the boxes [] onto the goals :: in which case they look like {}.
 Various other functions available on the help screen.
 Includes a very large family of puzzle files.

-A sokoban solver named trbfs has been added.
-It uses a brute-force reverse breadth-first search with no heuristics and a splay tree to store and check for previously seen configurations.
-The command line is "trbfs puzzle-file-name max-levels level-number".
-Note that the max-levels is embedded into the puzzle file name.
+Two sokoban solvers named puller & ibox have been added.
+The command line is "solver-name puzzle-file-name max-levels level-number".
+Note that the max-levels are embedded into each puzzle file name.

 The output file (named similarly to the input file) contains directions from the set {u,d,l,r,U,D,L,R}, where upper case indicates a push.
 It is size-limited to 17 or fewer boxes, and 128 or fewer interior puzzle positions.
-Compile it with the command "ccc.sh trbfs".
+Compile it with the command "cmp.sh puller" or "cmp.sh ibox".

-There are many cases this solver cannot handle, but it is pretty good at sovling certain types of puzzles, particularly the more dense ones.
-It is not very good at the near-Lishout type, if you know what that means.
+There are many cases these solvers cannot handle, but they are pretty good at sovling certain types of puzzles, particularly the more dense ones.

 ### Terminal-HoleInOne (thio.adb, thio4.adb)